(updated 2026.01.11)

 If patients with surgical and non-surgical treatment use the same rehabilitation protocol, then the following are the results:

-no difference in patients <40 years old compared to >40 years old
+No difference in patients age <40 years old compared to >40 years old

-Therefore, overall, non-surgical treatment is considered superior to surgical treatment for acute midsubstance Achilles tendon ruptures.
+Therefore, overall, non-surgical treatment is overall generally considered superior to surgical treatment for acute midsubstance Achilles tendon ruptures in many patients, because non-surgical treatment has no wound healing problems and no nerve problems.

-Please note that the following cases are exceptions, and require more individual decisions:
+Please note that the following cases are exceptions to the above discussion:

 cuts to the leg with open wound over a cut Achilles – always need surgery